 Dishes are prepared using locally sourced ingredients, ensuring freshness, enticing flavors, and creative presentations.
 Each team presents a unique speech on their dish, convincing the judges and audience and introducing the distinctive culinary essence of the White Thai people of Quynh Nhai district during the Xip Xi festival to friends and nearby visitors.

-The space for performing ethnic culture with the participation of nearly 150 artisans and mass actors participating in the performance of "Xoe Thai" art, a unique cultural form of the Thai ethnic group in Son La, has been recognized by UNESCO as a representative of the Intangible Cultural Heritage of Humanity.
+The cultural performance space featured nearly 150 artisans and amateur performers showcasing the "Thai Xoe dance," a unique cultural form of the Thai ethnic group in Son La, which has been inscribed on the UNESCO List of Representative Intangible Cultural Heritage of Humanity.

 Thai dance performance

-Kin Pang Then Festival Reenactment
+Recreating the Kin Pang Then festival

-Tourists enjoy Tet Xip Xi cuisine.
+Tourists enjoy the traditional Xíp xí Tet cuisine.

 Thanh Dao, Hoang Giang